-- Port should ensure all restaurants and gift shops have met Gold Standard certification. - Security re-entry points to the ports/terminals should be expanded where possible, to prevent long lines and overcrowding of facilities. - Hand washing and hand sanitizing stations should be installed throughout the facility for use by passengers, crew, tenants and employees. - The Port should ensure to train tenants and staff on the Ports respective health and safety protocols to ensure they know how to handle symptomatic employees or passengers, the proper use of PPE's, proper cleaning and sanitization procedures, etc. - Port Manager should ensure to execute sanitization of port facilities (public and tenant areas) at the end of each ship day. - Reference Port Health and Safety Protocols implemented for reference.
+- Port should ensure all restaurants and gift shops have met Gold Standard certification. - Security re-entry points to the ports/terminals should be expanded where possible, to prevent long lines and overcrowding of facilities. - Hand washing and hand sanitizing stations should be installed throughout the facility for use by passengers, crew, tenants and employees. - The Port should ensure to train tenants and staff on the Ports respective health and safety protocols to ensure they know how to handle symptomatic employees or passengers, the proper use of PPE's, proper cleaning and sanitization procedures, etc. - Port should establish a system for constant communication of COVID-19 protocols to visitors and workers, during operations. - Port Manager should ensure to execute sanitization of port facilities (public and tenant areas) at the end of each ship day. - Reference Port Health and Safety Protocols implemented for reference.
 Annex 3 FSTV and Annex 4 Harvest Caye.